JacksonTian/eventproxy/README_en.md

 });
 ```

-`all` methods will register handler to events combination.
+`all` method will register handler to events combination.
 When more than one registered events are fired, handler will be invoked, transferred data of each event will be transferred to handler as parameters in the order of event names.

 #### Shortcut
 EventProxy has provided static method, fast finishing registering all event.